 Do you have family members about to enter college?
 In this post, I want to share few tips to approach student loan like a pro!

 1) Always Borrow From the Federal Government First

 There are three different types of Federal Student Loans available which include the Federal Direct Loans, Federal Perkins Loans and the Federal PLUS Loans.
 They differ based on qualification and need, but they should always be the first choice of lender.

 Federal loans offer lower fixed rates.
 Recently as low as 3 to 4%.
-In comparison, private student loans can charge interest rates of 15% and oven more.
-In addition, federal loans offer much more flexibility than privately issues loans.
+In comparison, private student loans can charge interest rates of 15% and even more.
+In addition, federal loans offer much more flexibility than privately issued loans.
 For example, based on your income you could differentiate your monthly payment.
 In some cases, you can even defer payment if you are in a dire financial situation.
-Lastly, if you decide to work in public service or select non-profit organization, there are additional options available such as loan forgiveness
+Lastly, if you decide to work in public service or select non-profit organization, there are additional options available such as loan forgiveness.